Search: 1026 results

 "Tell all the leaders of Shechem this: 'Why would you want to have seventy men, all Jerub-Baal's sons, ruling over you, when you can have just one ruler?
 Recall that I am your own flesh and blood.'"

-And the elders of Gilead said to Jephthah, "That is why we have turned to you now, that you may go with us and fight with the Ammonites, and be our head over all the inhabitants of Gilead."
+The elders of Gilead said to Jephthah, “This is why we have turned to you now: that you may go with us and fight the Ammonites and become head over all the inhabitants of Gilead.”

 Jephthah sent messengers to the Ammonite king, saying, "Why have you come against me to attack my land?"

-While Israel dwelt in Heshbon and her towns, and in Aroer and her towns, and in all the cities that be along by the coasts of Arnon, three hundred years? why therefore did ye not recover them within that time?
+Israel has been living in Heshbon and its nearby towns, in Aroer and its nearby towns, and in all the cities along the Arnon for three hundred years!
+Why did you not reclaim them during that time?

-And when I saw that you would not deliver me, I took my life in my hand, and crossed over against the Ammonites, and the LORD gave them into my hand; why then have you come up to me this day, to fight against me?"
+When I saw that you were not going to help, I risked my life and advanced against the Ammonites, and the Lord handed them over to me.
+Why have you come up to fight with me today?"

 “I was sure you hated her,” her father said, “so I gave her to one of the men who accompanied you.
 Isn’t her younger sister more beautiful than she is?
 Why not take her instead?”